Seek Wise Counsel!

 Why Would Someone Seek Wise Counsel From You?

 - Start by inviting your friend or acquaintance to open up to get to know one another and ask questions about their life and where things are going.
-Have they explained their meaning when referring to themselves as Christian or non-believer?
+Have they explained what they mean when referring to themselves as Christians or non-believers?
 Instead, we search for the fiber of a believer’s walk.
 Is there abundant evidence of a submitted life in Christ that defines the person as a child of God?

 - John warned: (1 John 4:1-3).
-Dear friends, do not believe every spirit but test the spirits to see whether they are from God because many false prophets have gone out into the world.
-This is how you can recognize the Spirit of God: Every spirit that acknowledges that Jesus Christ has come in the flesh is from God, but every spirit that does not acknowledge Jesus is not from God.
+Dear friends, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world.
+This is how you can recognize the Spirit of God: Every spirit that acknowledges that Jesus Christ has come in the flesh is from God, but every spirit that does not recognize that Jesus Christ has come in the flesh is not from God.
 This is the spirit of the antichrist, which you have heard is coming and is already in the world.

 - Ask the person questions that require a biblical response.
 You will discover if they have any relationship with God.
 For example, if the person talks about getting a divorce without biblical grounds, you can ask them: “What do the Scriptures say about what you are considering doing?
 What does God’s word say about divorce?

 - Do not offer anything other than Scripture.
-Biblical counseling, even for unbelievers, is designed for lasting outcomes, not temporal relief.
+Biblical counseling is designed for lasting outcomes, not temporal relief, even for unbelievers.
 The counselor must not provide a psychological substitution for the truth when salvation is at hand.

 - It is good to interact with non-Christians.
-The Lord came to those needing help, not those who felt they did not.
-Many pre-believers know I’m a Christian; I do not d “hit them over the head with the Bible.”
-But preferably with compassion, knowing that I was a pre-believer lost in this world abusing drugs and alcohol years ago.
+The Lord came to those who needed help, not to those who felt they did not.
+Many pre-believers know I’m a Christian; I do not hit them over the head with the Bible.”
+But preferably with compassion, knowing that I was a pre-believer lost in this world, abusing drugs and alcohol years ago.
 I would be a hypocrite to talk down to anyone.
 We are all sinners saved by God’s grace.
-Sometimes pre-believers come to me on my website asking questions and seeking advice.
+Sometimes pre-believers come to me through my website, asking questions and seeking advice.
 There is a different way of approaching those who don’t know God’s Word.

 About Unbelievers (I prefer using the term “Pre-Believer”)